The ePlane Company

 The company has raised around $1 million USD through Speciale Invest, Java Capital, FirstCheque.vc and the Indian Institute of Management Ahmedabad’s CIIE incubator.
 The ePlane Company intends to build a world-class engineering team, develop intellectual software & hardware for their aircraft and have subscale eVTOL flight demonstrations in 2021.

-Chakravarthy has stated he got the idea to make eVTOL aircraft after seeing a Tony Seba (Entrepreneur, author and speaker.
-He is known for lecturing on the disruption on clean energy.) video on electric ground transportation and thought the same principles could be applied to aircraft.
+Chakravarthy has stated he got the idea to make eVTOL aircraft after seeing a Tony Seba (Entrepreneur, author and speaker, known for lecturing on the disruption on clean energy.) video on electric ground transportation and thought the same principles could be applied to aircraft.

-The company's eVTOL air taxi has not yet been named but will hold two passengers, have an estimated cruise speed of 150-200 km/h (93-124 mph), a range of 200 km (124 m), a maximum payload of 200 kg (441 lb) and allow roof-top to roof-top Urban Air Mobility in any city.
+ePlane's eVTOL e200 but will hold two passengers, have an estimated cruise speed of 150-200 km/h (93-124 mph), a range of 200 km (124 m), a maximum payload of 200 kg (441 lb) and allow roof-top to roof-top Urban Air Mobility in any city.
 The aircraft will be piloted at first and when autonomous systems become commonplace and reliable, the company will be able to program the aircraft for autonomous flight.

-The aircraft has ducted fans for VTOL flight and has a Delta-wing with winglets, to increase the range of the aircraft and to also allow runway takeoffs and landings, if necessary.
+The aircraft has ducted fans for VTOL flight and tandem wings with winglets, to increase the range of the aircraft and to also allow runway takeoffs and landings, if necessary. ePlane has stated that the slower you fly, the bigger the wing is needed which is why they increased the size of the wing chord.
 The company has stated the noise level of their eVTOL air taxi will be much lower than a helicopter.
+In addition, by using non-tilting propellers, this will not only keep complexity down in the aircraft which will reduce manufacturing costs, increase safety and make certification of the aircraft much easier.
 The company also expects their aircraft to be used for air cargo, emergency services, blood transportation and for military use.

 The company states that helicopters do provide fast travel in urban areas but are very expensive.
-The company foresees the price of their eVTOL air taxi to one and a half to two times less than the cost of a Uber taxi ride.
+The company foresees the price of their eVTOL air taxi to one and a half to two times more than the cost of a Uber taxi ride.
+Over time, the company expects the cost of on-demand air taxi service will go down in price.
 They estimate the purchase cost of the aircraft itself, will be half of a helicopter and eventually less than half the cost of a helicopter.

 - Aircraft type: eVTOL air taxi and air cargo service